GaLaXy102/xapi-toolkit/Users-Guide.md

   The application uses the browser automation tool Selenium to access the functionality of DAVE because it has been developed as a single-page web application with no REST API.
   For each active LRS connection a connector to access DAVE with the help of Selenium is created automatically.
   These connectors are named after the corresponding LRS connection with the prefix 'DAVE-' and their status indicators can also be found in the third section of the sidebar.
   Note that there is an **additional** DAVE connector which matches no LRS connection.
 This connector is used for the validation of analysis descriptions.
-For more information see section "Managing Analyses".
+For more information see section [Managing Analyses](#managing-analyses).

 #### Configure a Dashboard
 1. Click the `Create new Dashboard` card.